kwolk/GeometricBG/README.md

 ```

 #### ONBOARDING ####
-Although visually easy to fathom, the clarity of an upfront demonstration would be tollerated so long as it was fun to play along with.
-I had to break the DRY rule and moved a lot of existing functionality into a separat ViewController after conflicting issues, but this allowed for a tailored experience where I could segregate specific functionality to ensure the directions on screen were rewarded with the next stage of advice.
+Although visually easy to fathom, the clarity of an upfront demonstration would be tolerated so long as it was fun to play along with.
+I had to break the DRY rule and moved a lot of existing functionality into a separate ViewController after conflicting issues, but this allowed for a tailored experience where I could segregate specific functionality to ensure the directions on screen were rewarded with the next stage of advice.

 Employing the User Defaults class, a strict state machine logic driven system to e.g. prevent any gestures by the one directed on screen, along with being mindful of working on the main thread (DispatchQueue) to prevent memory leaks.